Skip to Content

 Why You’ll Love Our Homemade Blueberry Pie

 • Perfectly thick filling.
-The filling of this pie isn’t watery or thick like jelly.
+The blueberry pie filling of this pie isn’t watery or thick like jelly.
 It’s thick and rich and all about the berries.

 • Secret ingredient.
 Our special addition to this pie adds just the right of tartness to pull everything together.
 The pectin acts as a natural thickening agent too!